 You must have lived the majority of the time in the United States.

 USCIS does not allow a permanent resident to have two "residences".
-If you lived outside the US for more than six months of any year during the past 3-5 years, you may not qualify for US citizenship.
-Most attorneys would recommend you wait until your time abroad is outside of the three or five year window before applying for citizenship.
+If you lived outside the US for more than six months of any year during the past five years, you may not qualify for US citizenship.
+Most attorneys would recommend you wait until your time abroad is outside of the five-year window before applying for citizenship.
 However, if you urgently desire to receive citizenship as soon as possible, you can provide proof that you did not abandon your US residency.
-If you traveled for a specific reason, such as a medical reason, you may be able to provide proof of the purpose of your trip and still be approved.
 Generally, you must demonstrate that you maintained access to your US home, that you did not quit your job in the US or work abroad, that you continued to pay your US expenses and maintained a bank account in the US, and that your family members remained in the US while you were away.

 You must not be on probation for any crime.